Northern Quebec community struggles to explain stabbings that killed three, injured two

 He was confronted by officers as he tried to enter a fourth residence and was shot, fell down, then was shot again when he moved toward the officers, the Bureau was told.

-Officials didn’t release the names of the man or the victims, but local residents said the suspect was Mr. Anautak and that the relatives who were killed were his uncle Lucassie Anautak, Eli Qinuajuak, who was the husband of his aunt Eva Anautak, and a preteen cousin, Patulik Anautak.
+Officials didn’t release the names of the man or the victims but local residents said that the suspect was Mr. Anautak and that the relatives who were killed were his uncle Lucassie Anautak, Eli Qinuajuak, who was the husband of his aunt Eva Anautak, and a pre-teen cousin, Patulik Anautak.

 Eva Anautak and a young girl were wounded.
 They were in critical condition and were flown to hospital in Montreal, said Willia Nappatuk, the municipal manager.